Michael Gallwey McNamara: Career

-In June 1882, he competed at the Agricultural Hall Tournament held at the Royal Agricultural Hall, Islington, Middlesex on wood courts indoors, where he reached the semi-finals before losing to Edward Lake Williams 5-7, 6-4, 10-8.
+In June 1882, he competed at the Agricultural Hall Tournament held at the Royal Agricultural Hall, Islington, Middlesex on wood courts indoors, where he reached the semi-finals before losing to Edward Lake Williams 5–7, 6–4, 10–8.
 He next played at a major event at the Princes Club Championships at Hans Place, but was easily beaten by Herbert Lawford in the first round.
 In August, he was back in Ireland, where he played and won his second Waterford Annual Lawn Tennis Tournament in the final in two straight sets.
-In September, he returned to Brighton, England, to defend his title at the Sussex County Lawn Tennis Tournament, but he was defeated in five sets by England's Herbert Wilberforce, 6-1, 6-8, 0-6, 6-2, 6-2.
+In September, he returned to Brighton, England, to defend his title at the Sussex County Lawn Tennis Tournament, but he was defeated in five sets by England's Herbert Wilberforce, 6–1, 6–8, 0–6, 6–2, 6–2.

 Following a break from tennis, he next played at the Middlesex Championships in 1885, losing in the second round to Herbert Chipp.
-He then competed in the 1885 Wimbledon Championships, where he defeated Ernest Meers in round two and advanced to the quarter-finals before losing to compatriot Ernest Browne, 6-1, 7-5, 6-2. at the same tournament he also reached the men's doubles quarter final partnering R.M.
+He then competed in the 1885 Wimbledon Championships, where he defeated Ernest Meers in round two and advanced to the quarter-finals before losing to compatriot Ernest Browne, 6–1, 7–5, 6–2.
+At the same tournament he also reached the men's doubles quarter final partnering R.M.
 Wile where they lost to Claude Farrer and Arthur J. Stanley.
 In 1886, he chose to play Wimbledon again, and came up against Ernest Renshaw in the second round, losing 3 sets to 1.
 He competed at Wimbledon for another two years but did not proceed beyond the first round.
-His fourth and final career title came some years later at the 1891 Rushbrooke tournament in County Cork, Ireland, where he defeated fellow compatriot William Perrott 3 sets to 1 in the final.
+His fourth and final career title came some years later at the 1891 Rushbrooke tournament in County Cork, Ireland, where he defeated compatriot William Perrott 3 sets to 1 in the final.
+He played his finals singles event at the Cannes Beau Site New Year Meeting in 1920 where he lost to Pierre Albarran.